bvibber/aotjs/thoughts.md

 64-bit value actually contains an int32_t or pointer instead of a double.
 * todo -- check the NaN rules for WebAssembly if that's something that's safe!

-## Garbage collection
-Because JS is garbage-collected, we need to use a GC engine of some kind that can link into C.
-* todo -- check out boehmgc and such

 ## Exceptions